dyigitpolat/Kangal/README.md

 # Kangal
-Statistics tracking product line for players of various kinds of sports.
+Statistics tracking software product line for players of various kinds of sports.
 Initially basketball, soccer and tennis.